Databases overview

 - Row count: The dataset contains 50 million or more rows.

-- River mode: The River is configured in either “Multi-tables” or “Legacy River” mode.
+- Data Flow mode: The Data Flow is configured in "Multi-tables" mode.

 User control and customization

-Users can customize the execution timeout limit in the River’s settings tab to suit specific requirements.
+Users can customize the execution timeout limit in the Data Flow's settings tab to suit specific requirements.
 By setting a custom timeout, you define the maximum duration allowed for execution.
-If the custom timeout is reached, the process will terminate according to the set limit, providing control over resource management and operation duration.
+If the process reaches the custom timeout, it will terminate according to the set limit, giving you control over resource management and operation duration.

 Data Integration will automatically process large tables and reports for up to 48 hours, unless the user modifies the default timeout setting.